ozfortress/tf2-livelogs/sourcemod/readme.txt

     - Further information about convar settings is available below.

-livelogs_additional_logging - This is a bitmask of logging options that the plugin should output.
-It uses the sum of bit values to set a logging level.
-The bit values are:
-    1: damage taken
-    2: damage dealt
-    4: healing done
-    8: item pickups
-   16: medic overhealing

-    So, to enable ALL outputs, the convar should be set to "31" (1 + 2 + 4 + 8 + 16).
-To enable just damage taken, the convar should be set to "1".
-To disable, set it to "0".

-    This is provided so that users may run other plugins that cause additional data to be logged (such as supstats, which outputs damage dealt, item pick ups and healing).

-    This convar simply toggles what data is output by the PLUGIN.
-The daemon will still record any stats output in the same format by other plugins.

-livelogs_enable_webtv - Enable/disable SourceTV2D.
-Setting this to 0 is the equivalent of not having websocket.smx in the plugin directory.

-livelogs_webtv_port - What port the SourceTV2D server should listen on.
-Default is server port + 2.
-This ConVar is irrelevant if SourceTV2D is disabled.

 livelogs_new_log_file - Enable/disable the initialisation of logging on match start using 'log on'. 'log on' is required so that logs are output to the server's console, and hence